zooxinirll/Index.html/README.md

 - **Comprehensive Anime Database**: Explore detailed information about popular anime series, their characters, plotlines, and creators.
 - **High-Quality Streaming**: Users can watch their favorite anime episodes in high quality with optimized data usage.
 - **Anime Gallery**: Browse through a visually rich gallery of anime-related images, scenes, and artwork.
-- **Mobile Friendly**: Designed with responsiveness in mind, so you can enjoy content seamlessly across devices.

 ## 🎬 Watch Anime